 The Hôtel Rosalie terrace

-This lovely address, nestled in my 13th arrondissement neighborhood of Paris, offers a hidden terrace within Hôtel Rosalie.
-The venue is stunning and it’s the perfect spot for an aperitif/cocktails with girlfriends, and what’s more, the prices are very reasonable!
+This cool address, nestled in my neighborhood in the 13th arrondissement of Paris, offers a hidden terrace inside the Hôtel Rosalie.
+The place is awesome and it’s the perfect spot for an aperitif/cocktails with friends, and what’s more, the prices are very reasonable!
 I totally approve.
-We tested the cocktails from the bartender Anthony, which are truly high quality, all accompanied by the tapas plates offered by the bar.
+We tested the cocktails by the bartender Anthony, which are truly high quality, and all accompanied by the tapas plates offered by the bar.

 Tested in 2023 - Invitation